 Whether you're a long-time resident of the city or you're just in town for the summer and looking for a luxurious way to beat the heat, planning a beach getaway to the Hamptons from New York City is surprisingly easy—if not a little expensive, depending on what you do.

 Whether you’re a seasoned visitor with a three-month house share or a stranger to this distant, dreamlike realm sprinkled with wide swaths of beaches and celebrity mansions, the Hamptons is a fun and relaxing scene accessible to anyone and everyone, especially for those based in Manhattan.

 The Hamptons refers to the stretch of beach towns located approximately 75 to 100 miles east of Manhattan on the eastern end of Long Island.
-The area includes the towns and villages of Southampton, such as Westhampton, Quogue, and Bridgehampton, as well as the towns of East Hampton, which include Amagansett and Montauk.
+The area includes the towns and villages of Southampton, such as Westhampton, Quogue, and Bridgehampton, as well as the towns of East Hampton, including Amagansett, and Montauk.

 Getting From NYC to the Hamptons

 With easy access by train, bus, or car and several beaches to choose from, avoiding the crowds at Coney Island and the Rockaways in New York City and heading to the Hamptons instead are sure to make for a more relaxing escape from the bustling City That Never Sleeps.

 You don't need a car to spend a summer in the Hamptons as traveling to the Hamptons via train or bus is easy and fairly inexpensive, but having a vehicle of your own on Long Island is certainly helpful for getting from place to place quickly—without having to spend tons of money on rideshare apps like Uber or Lyft.